Experimental and numerical study on Following Streamer mechanism for SF6 breakdown induced by floating linear metal particles: Error Analysis and Rationality Assessment

 \section{Error Analysis and Rationality Assessment}

 Due to the inability to precisely control the particle’s initial charge and the technical limitations of the pulsed voltage source, the experiment exhibits limited discharge repeatability.
 This constrains the ability to perform accurate time-resolved sequences of the discharge process.
-However, the experimental setup still provides sufficient spatial resolution to capture representative streamer morphologies.
+However, the experimental setup still can meet the research objectives, namely, capturing the representative streamer morphologies.
 A detailed error analysis and rationality analysis are discussed as below.